chriha/pro-cli/README.md

 ## Supported systems

-Currently only PHP is supported.
+Only PHP supported right now.
 Python and others are coming soon.

 ## Update